mattiatonelli/dbt-workshop/2_Accessibility/hint/README.md

   Use dbt’s built-in **grants** functionality to manage who has access to which tables/views — it's like giving certain adventurers a key to specific castle doors. 🗝️

 - **Hint #3**:
-  Use `materialized='view'` where you don’t need heavy compute.
+  Use `views` where you don’t need heavy compute.
 Views are like magical mirrors: you can look, but not touch the gold. 🪞